MultiChain/multichain-web-demo/README.md

 * A computer running web server software such as Apache.
 * PHP 5.x or later with the `curl` and `JSON` extensions.
-* MultiChain 1.0 alpha 26 or later, including MultiChain 2.0 alphas and betas.
+* MultiChain 1.0 alpha 26 or later, including MultiChain 2.x.

 Create and launch a MultiChain Blockchain